SergeStinckwich/website/src/documents/public/DSLRob2015.html.md

 ---
 # 6th International Workshop on Domain-Specific Languages and models for ROBotic systems (DSLRob-15)

-The Sith International Workshop on Domain-Specific Languages and Models for Robotic Systems (DSLRob-15) will happen xxx in xxx, during IROS 2015 conference.
+The Sith International Workshop on Domain-Specific Languages and Models for Robotic Systems (DSLRob-15) will happen xx, October, 2015 in Hamburg (Germany), during IROS 2015 conference.

 After the overwhelming push towards the design of robotics software platforms (e.g. ROS, Orocos, SmartSoft, OpenRTM, etc.) we now need to make robotics programming and configuration as accessible as possible to application domain experts.
 Domain-Specific Languages (DSLs) and Model-driven Engineering (MDE) are emerging areas of interest in the robotics research community, which have been instrumental for resolving complex issues in a wide range of domains (e.g. distributed and modular robotics, control, and vision) and have the potential for significantly facilitating how robots are programmed.

 A domain-specific language (DSL) is a programming language dedicated to a particular problem domain that offers specific notations and abstractions, which, at the same time, decrease the coding complexity and increase programmer productivity within that domain.
 Models offer a high-level way for domain users to specify the functionality of their system at the right level of abstraction.
 DSLs and models have historically been used for programming complex systems.
 They have however recently garnered interest as a separate field of study; this workshop investigates DSLs and models for robotics.

 Robotic systems blend hardware and software in a holistic way that intrinsically raises many crosscutting concerns (concurrency, uncertainty, time constraints, etc.), for which reason, traditional general-purpose languages often lead to a poor fit between the language features and the implementation requirements.
 DSLs and models offer a powerful, systematic way to overcome this problem providing two main strengths: